 While French drains deal with water that’s underground, trench drains divert excess water away from the surface.

 Trench drains are usually lined with concrete and sloped appropriately to take advantage of gravity.
 Steel grates or other filters are used to cover the trench drain to keep it from getting clogged with debris.

-They’re also popular around pool edges, since they capture water that drips off of swimmers and redirect it to a desired location without allowing water to collect where you don’t want it.
+They’re also popular around pool edges since they capture water that drips off of swimmers and redirects it to the desired location without allowing water to collect where you don’t want it.

 Let Neave Tackle Your Drainage Needs

 A Neave Storm Water technician can help figure out which type of drain is best for your property.
 Neave Storm Water expertly installs new and inspects existing drains — both French and trench.

 We’ve worked in the New York and Connecticut area for decades so we’re familiar with the legal requirements in your area for drains.
 Neave Storm Water will work to collect the permits for you and ensure that your drain is built to code.

 Then, once your drain is installed, we’ll handle regular maintenance so that your French or trench drains always work at an optimal level.